 Syllabus

-1. Demonstrate a clear understanding of the process of airport capacity planning within the context of changing airline industry structure, national airport policy goals and planning constraints;
+1. 1.
+Demonstrate a clear understanding of the process of airport capacity planning and master planning within the context of changing airline industry structure, national airport policy goals, and planning constraints.

-3. Compare, analyse and assess different location options for new airports and understanding the interaction of key variables in the decision-making process;
+2. 2.
+Compare, analyse and assess different options and scenarios for new airports or existing airports and understand the interaction of key variables in the decision-making process.

 Aim

-To provide students with an understanding of the developments in technology and digitalisation in the airline sector and how this impacts the airline business.
+To provide you with an understanding of the developments in technology and digitalisation in the airline and airport sectors and how this impacts their business and operations.

 Syllabus